xkedude/Pomelo/README.md

 # Info and FAQ

 ### NOTE: Some entitlements Pomelo depends on require a PAID Apple Developer Account.
-Your mileage with a free account or Trollstore might be limited.
+Your mileage with a free account might be limited.

 Pomelo is based on Sudachi which was orginally sourced from the now defunct Yuzu emulator.